chocolatey/docs/input/en-us/quick-deployment/setup.md

 >
 > The online version is likely more up to date than the ReadMe you will find on the desktop (not including redacted items like credentials).
 > If there are conflicts between the desktop readme and what you see online, prefer the online version.
+>
+> When running the `Set-QDEnvironment` script ensure you are logged into the QDE VM with the _local admininistrator_ account.
+> This is necessary for SQL to work properly initially.

 ### Step 3.4: Database Password Changes (Optional)